Quick Answer

 Step 3.
 Build one hub with linked views.
 Publish a master client dashboard and connect linked views from your core operational databases so clients see filtered information without touching source records.
 Verify: from the client view, the next deliverable, next date, and current approval item are easy to find.

 Step 4.
 Use legal documents as controls.
-Treat the SOW as scope control, the NDA as confidentiality control, and the DPA as data-handling control where applicable; add plain-language placeholders like "[verify governing law and confidentiality terms for your jurisdiction]" and "[verify DPA applicability and required clauses for your jurisdiction]."
+Treat the SOW as scope control, the NDA as confidentiality control, and the DPA as data-handling control where applicable; add plain-language notes that flag governing law, confidentiality terms, DPA applicability, and required clauses for verification from signed agreements, policy, client, or source records before use.
 Verify: approved legal documents are visible to the client, and portal content does not extend beyond those controls.

 Step 5.
 Test access before invite.
 Review sharing with a test guest and click through every linked page in the client path to catch unintended exposure.
 Verify: no internal notes, redlines, or private views are reachable from client access.